Monday, May 23 2022 to Wednesday, May 25 2022 (Day 0)

 What annoyed me the most was that the Vancouver > Narita flight was still in the airport when our flight landed and I had a good 20 mins or so to get over there still.
 The manager in the end said that that was probably not enough time to get my luggage over anyway, but they could have always just gotten me to rebook at the Air Canada customer centre at that point anyway, which was where I went to argue for some compensation.
 Instead, I couldn’t even try for the plane that was still there (albeit many gates away, but that’s what they have carts and walkie talkies for).
 According to FlightAware history, it was even more egregious than that — my incoming flight (AC 239 on May 23 2022) landed at 1:04 pm and my original outgoing flight (AC 3 on May 23 2022) departed at 2:01 pm.
 I’m pretty sure the screen said it was gone by 1:25 pm or so though, so it was probably sitting around on the tarmac a while.
 I would find out later that my checked luggage actually made this flight (it was tagged with high priority by the initial agent who had checked me in in Edmonton, it did not have a Sydney tag on it when I picked it up in Singapore, and the Lost and Found tag on it said it came in through my original third flight, JL 711), even though I didn’t make it.

 Air Canada was very reluctant to offer any sort of compensation for tacking on 15 hours to my flight as well.
 She refused to give me more than two complimentary $15 restaurant vouchers.
 Air Canada are cheapskates!
-They wouldn’t even give me free Maple Lounge access or something similar due to idiotic “policy”, since I basically would have been satisfied with a quiet place to work.
+They wouldn’t even give me free Maple Lounge access or something similar due to a terrible “policy”, since I basically would have been satisfied with a quiet place to work.
 I even went to the lounge to ask and got rebuffed.
 Coming back to the customer service desk and complaining again did work in the end though, even though it took more than two hours — but hey, on the other hand.
 I had 11 hours to be a thorn in their sides.
 My request was escalated through two or three levels of managers until they finally found someone who could approve and give me a complimentary Sheraton Hotel room in the end.

 That being said, the last manager who got me the hotel room also checked the reason for the flight cancellation and said that it was (or seemed to be) a controllable delay, so after talking with him I think I might possibly be eligible for this compensation attempt via Canada’s Air Passenger Protection thing.
 He told me to try to contact Air Canada‘s customer service reps through their Customer Relations website, and I’m listing this here so that I remember that.
 He gushed over how good they were, despite (that’s my emphasis) being based in Calgary, and he said to send them a brief summary and one of them would get back to me in a few days (it would likely take more than one day though) and give me someone I could converse with about the issue.